Kartik-1611/Jmeter_on_GKE/README.md

 This implementation is for running distributed Load Tests using Jmeter deployed on Kubernetes Pods.
 The cluster used for this is deployed on Google Kubernetes Engine (GKE).

-> You can use any K8s cluster on any Cloud Platform or On-Premises.
-You just need to populate the Kubeconfig file accordingly.

 We will provision the below resources for this implementation :
 1) Multiple (Multi-Regional) Kubernetes clusters on GKE.
 2) Jmeter, InfluxDB and Grafana pods in the deployed clusters.